Chapter 1: My Career Gone

 Present Working Methods Waste IT Skills

 We hear an awful lot nowadays about the UK's IT skills shortage.
 Many factors must contribute to this.
 However one of the most dominant is surely the restricted methods of working through which those with the necessary skills can apply them to the vast amount of work waiting to be done.
-Traditionally, there are only two ways open to a person with IT expertise to apply their skills.
-The first is as a full time employee.
-The second is as an on-site contractor working through an agency.
+Traditionally, there are only two ways open to people with IT expertise to apply their skills.
+The first is as full time employees.
+The second is as on-site contractors working through an agency.

 It is readily acknowledged that, the only practical way a young person fresh from school or college can gain essential initial experience is through a full time job in a reasonably sized company.
 A newcomer needs the supervision, training and guidance which only that kind of environment can provide.
 Furthermore, the older people who manage, guide and train these younger ones usually have to be co-located with them in a central office.
 And there are of course those of all ages and experience who simply prefer to work in this kind of environment.